darwinia-network/crab-docs/docs/builders/integrations/indexers/thegraph.md

 Furthermore, developers can build APIs, called Subgraphs.
 Users or other developers can use Subgraphs to query data specific to a set of smart contracts.
 Data is fetched with a standard GraphQL API.
 You can visit [their documentation](https://thegraph.com/docs/about/introduction#what-the-graph-is) to read more about The Graph protocol.

-With the introduction of Ethereum tracing modules in [Moonbase Alpha v7](https://github.com/PureStake/moonbeam/releases/tag/v0.7.0), The Graph is capable of indexing blockchain data in Moonbeam.
+With the introduction of Ethereum tracing modules in pangolin, The Graph is capable of indexing blockchain data in Pangolin.

-This guide takes you through the creation of a simple subgraph for a Lottery contract on Moonbase Alpha.
+This guide takes you through the creation of a simple subgraph for a Lottery contract on pangolin Alpha.

 ## Checking Prerequisites {: #checking-prerequisites }

-To use The Graph on Moonbase Alpha you have two options:
+To use The Graph on pangolin Alpha you have two options:

- - Run a Graph Node against Moonbase Alpha and point your Subgraph to it.
+ - Run a Graph Node against pangolin Alpha and point your Subgraph to it.
 To do so, you can follow [this tutorial](/node-operators/indexer-nodes/thegraph-node/)
  - Point your Subgraph to The Graph API via the [Graph Explorer website](https://thegraph.com/explorer/).
 To do so you need to create an account and have an access token

 ## The Lottery Contract {: #the-lottery-contract }